Twin pagodas of Baisikou: Eastern pagoda

-The east pagoda is primarily constructed using bricks and features an octagonal shape with thirteen eaves.
+The eastern pagoda was primarily constructed using bricks and features an octagonal shape with thirteen eaves.
 Each floor consists of three parts: the pagoda body, the eaves, and the flat base.
 At the top of the pagoda, there is an inverted lotus-shaped finial, which supports a wheel of dharma.
 On either side below the finial, there are two guardian statues.
 The pagoda chamber is circular, and there are arched doors on the south side of the pagoda.
 The pagoda has a total of thirteen floors, with the first floor being plain, and the second to thirteenth floors adorned with molded and painted decorations at the walls and corners.
 Each eave of every floor has two tile brackets with animal head patterns, accompanied by protruding wooden stakes, which are decorative elements behind the animal heads.
 Wooden floors are installed between each floor, and wooden ladders allow access to the top floor.
 The interior of the pagoda is taller only on the first floor, with the subsequent floors being relatively shorter.
 The entire east pagoda tapers slightly from the bottom to the top, presenting a straight pyramid-shaped exterior.